snova-jonathanl/HuDocVQA/HuDocVQA/synthetic_generation/README.md

 # Synthetic QA Generation
 We show how to generate synthetic questions and answers from ground-truth text.
+The expected input is a HuggingFace dataset saved to disk with a `text` and `image` field.
+We'll generate multiple questions and answers via few-shot prompting and sampling from Llama 3.3 in the SambaNova cloud.
+A later post-processing step in the `HuDocVQA/data_cleaning` directory will filter out invalid and repeated questions for the same text.

 ## Requirements
 Python 3.9+